 Receipt of Data

-Only one Analysis Report is provided per client (with the exception of family based reports, see below).
-Merogenomics Inc. will not update or supplement the Analysis Report unless the client agrees to purchase a new one.
-A new Analysis Report is generated based on the DNA sequence data that were previously provided to the client.
-The client’s DNA sequence will be uploaded via secure website portal for the new Analysis Report.
+Only one Analysis Report is provided per client (with the exception of family-based reports when comparing the carrier status between two prospective parents).
+Service providers of DNA testing will not update or supplement the Analysis Report unless the client agrees to purchase a new one.
+Some service providers might allow one complimentary update of the data.
+If available, Merogenomics recommends waiting two or more years between data analysis dates to allow for the ample accumulation of new medical understanding about the genome sequence.
+A new Analysis Report is generated based on the DNA sequence data that was previously generated for the client.
+If the client's DNA data is not already stored by the service provider, the client’s DNA sequence will be uploaded via a secure website portal for the new Analysis Report.

 Pathogenic Variants Verification